ClaimingCookie5/apprenticeship_portfolio/README.md

 ![bucket tagging](./images/bucket-tagging.png)

-Once this has been deployed, and you create an S3 bucket, when you check your newly created bucket you'll see that there are now tags attached to it:
+Once deployed, create an S3 bucket and check your newly created bucket, you'll see that there are now tags attached to it:
 ![tagged bucket](./images/tagged-bucket.png)

 Once I could tag a bucket, targeting other resources was very easy, it was just a matter of changing the Boto3 resource I needed.
+To do this, only three Terraform resources are needed and the code for the lambda

 I chose to use Python in this project for three reasons: